machineware-gmbh/vcml/doc/build.md

    Optional dependencies are automatically enabled if found by `cmake` on the host build system.
 To disable their use, pass `-DUSE_<DEPENDENCY_NAME>=FALSE` to `cmake` during configuration.
-Check out the [following section](#dependencies) for more information about VCML's dependencies.
+Check out the [following section](#dependencies) for more information about the dependencies of VCML.

    Release and debug build configurations are controlled via the regular CMake parameters: